-"Recommends to the Economic and Social Council that it should instruct the Commission on Human Rights to include in the draft international covenant of human rights which it is to submit for consideration by the General Assembly at its seventh session provision for a United Nations organ which shall have the functions specified in the preamble to this resolution.
+"Recommends to the Economic and Social Council that it should instruct the Commission on Human Rights to include in the draft international covenant of human rights which it is to submit for consideration by the General Assembly at its seventh session provision for a United Nations organ which shall have the functions specified in the preamble to this resolution."

-6. A/C.3/L.196/Rev. 2 (Guatemala and Uruguay) "The General Assembly, bringing of malicious or unfounded charges,
+6. A/C.3/L.196/Rev. 2 (Guatemala and Uruguay) "The General Assembly,